 The Red Button is an informal problem-resolution and feedback mechanism.
 If you want to make a formal complaint, the process may be found here.

-If your expectations have not been met, you may speak to support staff at your academic partner.
+If your expectations have not been met, we would encourage you to speak directly to staff at your academic partner so that we can address your concerns as quickly as possible.
 If you don’t know who to contact, or would like to tell us something about your experience as a university student, then please use the form provided below.

 Compliments, thanks and suggestions